 What did I learn?

-So, I was able to change my perception of the cold.
+So, with time I was able to change my perception of the cold.
 I made some psychological adjustments to get me through the cold.
-This has already helped me a lot with getting out of my warm bed, and my ability to relax in a (seemingly) cold room increased.
+This has already helped me a lot with getting out of my warm bed, and my ability to relax in a (seemingly) cold room.
 It also helped me with going outside in snow, rain, and freezing temperatures without that much concern.
 Changing my perception is fine, but how did my body respond to the cold?

 Heart rate and skin temperature